znewman01/nix-doom-emacs/docs/faq.md

 ## How do I add a package that's only on GitHub (or any Git frontend)

+This is the question you need if your Doom configuration errors with `Package not available`. `nix-straight.el` assumes that packages are on emacs-overlay's packages, which only include (M)ELPA.
+This question assumes the package uses GitHub, so it uses the `fetchFromGitHub` function.
+To see which function you'd need to use, you should look at [the Nixpkgs manual's fetchers section](https://nixos.org/manual/nixpkgs/stable/#chap-pkgs-fetchers)
 This requires a few more lines, but it isn't by any means difficult.
-For an example, this installs `idris2-mode` which isn't on ELPA, but is hosted on GitHub:
+For an example, this installs `idris2-mode` which isn't on (M)ELPA, but is hosted on GitHub:

 ```nix
 programs.doom-emacs = {